Sebastiano Ricci

-Sebastiano Ricci (1 August 1659 – 15 May 1734) was an Italian painter of the late Baroque school of Venice.
+Sebastiano Ricci (1 August 1659 – 15 May 1734) was an Italian Baroque painter of the late Baroque period in Venetian painting.
 About the same age as Piazzetta, and an elder contemporary of Tiepolo, he represents a late version of the vigorous and luminous Cortonesque style of grand manner fresco painting.

 He was the uncle of Marco Ricci (1676 – 1730), who trained with him, and became an innovator in landscape painting.

 Early years

 He was born in Belluno, the son of Andreana and Livio Ricci.
 In 1671, he was apprenticed to Federico Cervelli of Venice.
 Others claim Ricci's first master was Sebastiano Mazzoni.
 Indiscretion at a young age in 1678 resulted in an unintended pregnancy and, later, a bigger scandal when Ricci was charged with trying to poison the young woman in question to avoid marriage.
 He was imprisoned, and released only after the intervention of a nobleman, probably a Pisani family member.
 He eventually married the mother of his child in 1691, although this was a stormy union.

 Following his release he moved to Bologna, where he lived near the Parish of San Michele del Mercato.
 His painting style there was apparently influenced by Giovanni Gioseffo dal Sole.
 On 28 September 1682 he was contracted by the "Fraternity of Saint John of Florence" to paint a Decapitation of John the Baptist for their oratory.

 On 9 December 1685, the Count of San Secondo near Parma commissioned the decoration of the Oratorio della Beata Vergine del Serraglio, which Ricci completed in collaboration of Ferdinando Galli-Bibiena by October 1687, receiving a payment of 4,482 Lira.
 In 1686, the Duke Ranuccio II Farnese of Parma commissioned a Pietà for a new Capuchin convent.
 In 1687-8 Ricci decorated the apartments of the Parmense Duchess in Piacenza with canvases recounting the life of the Farnese pope, Paul III.